basic-1/basic-1/docs/reference.md

 Data types supported by the interpreter:
 - `STRING` - used for storing textual data
-- `SINGLE` - single precision floating point (32-bit)
+- `SINGLE` - single precision floating-point (32-bit)
+- `DOUBLE` - double precision floating-point (64-bit)
 - `INT` - 32-bit integer type

 Every constant, variable, function or function argument is processed according to its data type.
 Default numeric data type is `SINGLE`.
 String constants are enclosed in double-quotes and string variables names, names of functions returning string values or names of function string arguments must end with `$` character.
 BASIC1 interpreter automatically converts operands to the common data type when evaluating every operator.
-The common data type is selected according to data types priority: `STRING` data type has the highest priority and `INT` - the lowest.
+The common data type is selected according to data types priority: `STRING` (the highest priority), `DOUBLE`, `SINGLE`, `INT` (the lowest priority).
 When assigning values to variables they are converted to variable data type if possibly.

 **Examples of data types:**
 `s$ = "text"` - assign string constant to the `s$` string variable